-Alternative Names: Increased Folic Acid Requirement
+Alternative names: Vitamin B9 deficiency, Increased Folic Acid Requirement

 Folic acid deficiency is one of the most common of all vitamin deficiencies.
 Although it occurs in both males and females, folic acid deficiency anemia most often affects women over 30.
 It becomes increasingly common as age impedes the body's ability to absorb folic acid, a water-soluble vitamin that is manufactured by intestinal bacteria and stored for a short time in the liver.